earthly/website/blog/_posts/2021-05-05-docker-networking.md

 This driver connects Docker containers directly to the physical host network.
 As per [the Docker documentation](https://docs.docker.com/network/#network-drivers):

-> “Macvlan networks allow you to assign a MAC address to a container, making it appear as a physical device on your network.
+> "Macvlan networks allow you to assign a MAC address to a container, making it appear as a physical device on your network.
 The Docker daemon routes traffic to containers by their MAC addresses.
-Using the `macvlan` driver is sometimes the best choice when dealing with legacy applications that expect to be directly connected to the physical network, rather than routed through the Docker host’s network stack.”
+Using the `macvlan` driver is sometimes the best choice when dealing with legacy applications that expect to be directly connected to the physical network, rather than routed through the Docker host's network stack."

 Macvlan networks are best for legacy applications that need to be modernized by containerizing them and running them on the cloud because they need to be attached to a physical network for performance reasons.
 [A macvlan network is also not supported on Docker desktop for macOS](https://github.com/docker/for-mac/issues/3926).